1

 The CT Insider reporting also quoted Cohen as citing the actions of Tesla CEO, Elon Musk, as being a factor costing support.
 It is fair to acknowledge this.
 He is not helping matters.
 Direct sales used to be referred to as the “Tesla Bill,” but there are now other companies using this model.
 This blog sees this as a larger issue of consumer choice, EV adoption, and economics.
 It is the single most effective thing that can be done to accelerate EV sales.

 Dealerships at times object even to their own affiliated manufacturers’ efforts to sell more EVs.
-For example, Ford’s new Model-e program that seeks to more aggressively position dealerships to sell EVs is moving forward, but it has engendered resistance and dealership lawsuits.
+For example, Ford’s new Model-e program seeks to more aggressively position dealerships to sell EVs is moving forward, but it has engendered resistance and dealership lawsuits.
 The CT dealership trade association enlisted several CT federal and state elected officials to speak out publicly against the Ford plan.

 Some legislators do openly support direct sales.
 Included among them is Rep. Keith Denning (D-Wilton), who submitted a direct sales bill this year, which was not raised by the Transportation Committee Chairs.
 This blog reached out to him and he provided this statement: